Daily Digest Of Tech Policy News And Updates (April 15, 2021)

 Ahead of IPO, Zomato converts to public limited company

 Zomato has converted itself into a public limited company and will known be known as Zomato Limited.
-The company is working on its initial public offering and will soon file a prspectus with the regulator and stock exchanges.
-Bankers roped in as part of the IPO include Kotak Mahindra Bank, Morgan Stanley, Citi Bank, Credit Suisse and Bank of America
+The company is working on its initial public offering and will soon file a prospectus with the regulator and stock exchanges.
+Bankers roped in as part of the IPO include Kotak Mahindra Bank, Morgan Stanley, Citi Bank, Credit Suisse and Bank of America.

 “The company is considering filings of the draft red herring prospectus with the Securities and Exchange Board of India and relevant stock exchange(s) and listing of the equity shares on one or more of the stock exchanges.
 In order to undertake the same, the company is required to be converted into a public limited company,” the filings said as per reports.